CRH

 2.1.2.2.
 CRH2β receptor

-In rats, the CRH2β receptor is found only in the brain, but not the CRH2α receptor.14
+In rats, the CRH2β receptor is only found in the brain, but not the CRH2α receptor.14

 Primarily in12